-Bahraini conventional bank licensees are required to report all large exposures to the CBB (whether exempt or not) on a quarterly basis using the Form PIR provided in Appendix BR-5 as well as their exposures to connected parties on a monthly basis using the form provided in Appendix BR-11.
-Financial details of each large exposure are reported in Appendix BR-19 required under Paragraph BR-3.1.10.
+All Bahraini conventional bank licensees must report all their exposures to connected parties on a monthly basis using the form provided in Appendix BR-11, as required under Paragraph BR-4.3.4.

 CM-5.7.2 Banks are required to adopt policies and set internal limits, which will not lead to the exposure limit(s) referred to above being exceeded as a matter of course.